Everything you need to know about Injuries on Duty - IOD, the Compensation Fund, Incident Reporting Procedure and Incident Investigation Training.

 Employees are the most vulnerable, to incidents, of all parties in the workplace.
 It is likely that incidents will happen at their workstations.
 According to the Compensation of Occupational Injuries and Diseases Act (COID), employees are required by law to report all near misses and incidents to their supervisor, health and safety representative or any authority managing them.
 Employees must comply with the Act which states that incidents must be reported as soon as possible.
 The correct Incident Reporting Procedure stated in the Act says, all incidents must be reported before the end of the working shift of the particular day the incident occurred.

-In the Incident Reporting Procedure, to meet compliance, the employees’ superiors (H&S representatives/supervisors) must fill in an Incident Report Form detailing the incident as per the report provided by the employee/s.
+In the Incident Reporting Procedure, to meet compliance, the employees’ superiors (Health and Safety Representatives / supervisors) must fill in an Incident Report Form detailing the incident as per the report provided by the employee/s.
 The superior is responsible for reporting about such incident to the employer.
 He must also hand the filled incident report form to the employer.

 The Employers responsibilities

-The Employers’ responsibilities and roles are clearly stipulated in the Act that governs compensation for injuries and disease, the Compensation for Occupational Injuries and Diseases Act of 1993 (COID Act).
+The Employers’ responsibilities and roles are clearly stipulated in the Act that governs compensation for injuries and disease, the Compensation for Occupational Injuries and Diseases Amendment Act, No 61 of 1997 (COID Act).
 There are compliance standards stated in this Act that employers must meet regarding the handling of occupational diseases and injuries on duty matters.
 Employers must play a major role starting from the occurrence of the incident up until claims are paid and the employee recovers.
 It is important for employers to know their duties so that they are not incriminated for negligence.

 While Employers’ responsibilities are major in the whole process, they also rely on the co-operation of their employees.
 Employees should provide employers with information about the incident/disease.
 The supervisor/health and safety representative must submit an incident report form to their employers detailing the whole incident and it is the Employers’ responsibility to take it up from there.

-According to the COID Act, employers are obliged to perform the following responsibilities.
+According to the Compensation for Occupational Injuries and Diseases Amendment Act, No 61 of 1997, employers are obliged to perform the following responsibilities.

 The employer must make transport available immediately to take an injured employee to a doctor or hospital.
 The Compensation Fund pays these costs.